 We’ve all seen the swirl of a wine glass, but few know what that does.
 When people swirl a glass of wine, it’s to see how the wine flows down the inside of the glass.
 What you’re looking for are “legs” or “tears.”
-If the wine has good legs that means the wine is riper, have higher content of the hard stuff and is a good wine.
+If the wine has good legs that mean the wine is riper, has a higher content of the hard stuff, and is a good wine.

 Smelling wine is a good way to get a lot of information about the wine you’re about to drink.
 If a glass of wine smells like an old attic, it’s spoiled.
 A vinegar smell means it’s filled with volatile acidity and a burnt matches smell means it was bottled with a lot of SO2.